claudiojacobo/resolvent-degree/README.md

 + **Flagging errors** in bounds, citations, or code.
 + **Highlighting new or significant results** from the literature.
 ## 📊 Best upper bounds
-This GitHub is intended as a living version of Sutherland's excellent summary [Sut2023], which is out of date as of summer 2025.
+This GitHub is intended as a living version of Sutherland's excellent summary [Sut2023], which is out of date as of Spring 2025.
 While we mention several well-studied finite groups, we are primarily interested in finite *simple* groups.
 There is no loss of generality since, due to [FW2019], the resolvent degree of a finite group is bound by the resolvent degree of the simple factors in its Jordan–Hölder decomposition.
 In what follows, we mirror the notation from [Wikipedia](https://en.wikipedia.org/wiki/List_of_finite_simple_groups) in the classification of finite simple groups.
 ### Cyclic groups
 $\text{RD}(C_p) = 1$ for all prime $p \geq 2$.
 Indeed, $\text{RD}(G) = 1$ for any solvable $G$, since any characteristic $0$ field extension with Galois group $G$ is solvable in radicals.
 ### Alternating groups $A_n$